RonnieMak/1701QCA-Assessment2/index.md

 ### Design concept 2 ###

 The second concept I want to put into the design is use the acceleration sensor to warn the user they are going too fast.
 Most of the accident on road is cause by the unwareness of the driver.
 It doesn't matter if the car is safe in emergency, the best way to prevent it is avoid the getting into danger situation.
 I want to make a warning sound using the buzzer, when the sensor sensed that the acceleration is over a certain number the buzzer will make a warning sound.
+Also considering to add more function to the model car toward the ultimate design.

 ![Image](buzzer.jpg)
 The photo shown the buzzer and battery park location on the model car.